 Fifty years after the invention of the optical laser, two separate research groups have independently made important steps toward making phonon lasers — a type of laser that emits very high-frequency, coordinated sound rather than light waves — a reality.
 The studies, published in the journal Physical Review Letters, could lead to a completely new kind of laser that could find interesting applications in medical imaging.

-« Back to Sound lasers inch closer to reality
+Read the full article: Sound lasers inch closer to reality

 Other Images from this Gallery